 Another parameter of interest is Arias Intensity (Arias, 1970), which, in its commonly used version, is the area under the total energy spectrum in an undamped elastic SDOF system.
-Energy in SDOF systems is included in both V_H and damage spectra, and these parameters are evaluated over a wide range of natural periods.
+Energy in SDOF systems is included in both V_H and damage spectra; and in this study, these parameters are evaluated over a wide range of natural periods.